Plan the production of breeding litters

 - Only one boar is used per litter – the same boar is used for both the first and second mating.

 - Make sure to note and register the exact boar used so there is no doubt, and it is easy to prepare the correct semen doses for the second mating.

 - Make sure to always have two semen doses from each boar, so that all sows and gilts can be inseminated twice with the same boar.
-If, against expectations, two doses of semen is not available the sows and gilts are only mated once – no cross inseminations can be made.
+If against expectations, two doses of semen are not available the sows and gilts are only mated once – no cross-inseminations can be made.

-- When the semen doses arrive from the AI station, it can be an advantage to sort the semen by boar name – in this way, there will be no surprises or doubts on the number of doses per boar.
-It will be easier to manage and it will be harder to accidently have used both semen doses at one mating.
+- When the semen doses arrive from the AI station, it can be advantageous to sort the semen by boar name – in this way, there will be no surprises or doubts about the number of doses per boar.
+It will be easier to manage and it will be harder to accidentally have used both semen doses at one mating.

-The most important element in the mating unit, should be focusing on the animals used for breeding, both before, during and after insemination.
-The staff in the mating unit should have a sense of detail, as it is essential that ear tags are read correct noted on the mating lists, and of course registered correctly in the DanBred databank.
+The most important element in the mating unit should be focusing on the animals used for breeding, both before, during and after insemination.
+The staff in the mating unit should have a sense of detail, as it is essential that ear tags are read correctly noted on the mating lists, and of course, registered correctly in the DanBred databank.

 The gestation unit – take care of your sows: